The Branching Dialogue Nightmare: Why Your First Dialogue System Will Fail (And How to Fix It)

 Real-World Example: How a Shipped Game Handles Branching

 For town conversations: Hub-and-spoke.
-You talk to townsfolk, they have 2-4 topics available, you exhaust them, move on.
+You talk to townsfolk, they have two to four topics available, you exhaust them, move on.

 For the main story: Branch and bottleneck.
 Your choices change how scenes play out, but you always hit the same major story beats.